gabrieleteotino/bluish-capsule/content/project/datingapp/12-registration/4-complete-the-registration.md

 ## Test

 Test the application.

-- When a new user registers in the navbar and in edit profile we see the default picture.
+- When a new user registers in the navbar and in edit profile we see the default picture
-- In the members gallery all the user that don't have a picture have the default.
+- In the members gallery all the user that don't have a picture have the default
-- When a user uploads the first photo the navbar and the edit profile photo are immediately updated.
+- When a user uploads the first photo the navbar and the edit profile photo are immediately updated
-- Everything works after a refresh.
+- Everything works after a refresh